ac27182/reasonml-examples/faceless-core/readme.md

 # faceless core

-- core module containing binding, encoders and types to by used in the cliend and server side application
+- core module containing bindings, encoders, types and utility functions to be used in in the client / server